griffio/griffio.github.io/_posts/2016-07-25-More-Kotlin-Loops.md

 As the [documentation](https://kotlinlang.org/docs/reference/control-flow.html#for-loops) specifies that **for** operates over anything that provides an iterator.

-If we have created our own non-collection class, we can make it work with the **for** idiom by providing a iterator operator implementation.
+If we want to make our own classes iterable without using inheritance, we can make it work with the **for** idiom by providing a iterator operator implementation.

 Let's make the sides of the Shape Object iterable and also the support forEach extension method :-